 Skip to navigation Skip to content

-This document outlines the eligibility criteria to receive PPL as a primary claimant under the Paid Parental Leave scheme.
-PPL is paid at a rate based on the national minimum wage and can be paid after a stillbirth or after the death of a child.
+This document outlines the eligibility criteria to receive PPL under the Paid Parental Leave scheme for children born or who had entered care from 1 July 2020 and before 1 July 2023.
+PPL was paid at a rate based on the national minimum wage and can be paid after a stillbirth or after the death of a child.

 On this page: